vinograd47/opencv-hal-proposal/README.md

 #define CV_HAL_HAS_ERODE
 ```

-Also this header can contain some inline functions:
+Also this header can contain some inline functions, which will be used only in static mode:

 ```C
 #define CV_HAL_HAS_ROUND